-Having said that, in connection with the Electricity Act, Gas Act, Telecommunications Act and NSI Act (not yet in force), it is possible to discuss a case in advance with BTI on an informal basis.
-DNB encourages contact under the Financial Services Act.
-In connection with the Gambling Act, the Ksa indicates on its website that it does not have the capacity to provide guidance to individual parties.
-Questions about the care-specific merger control test under the Healthcare Act can be discussed with the NZa pre-notification.
-An informal view of the NZa can equally be obtained.
+Having said that, in connection with the Electricity Act, Gas Act, Telecommunications Act and NSI Act (not yet in force), it is possible to discuss a case in advance with the Dutch Investment Review Office on an informal basis.
+DNBencourages contact under the Financial Services Act.
+In connection with the Gambling Act, the KSA indicates on its website that it does not have the capacity to provide guidance to individual parties.
+Questions about the care-specific merger control test under the Healthcare Act can be discussed with the NZA pre-notification.
+An informal view of the NZA can equally be obtained.
 Under the Mining Act, EBN is available to discuss questions on an informal basis.